COP26 scorecard: Summit leaves the heavy lifting for later

 This represents a failure at a conference that paid repeated lip service to equity and justice but left hard-hit communities with nowhere to turn, says Harjeet Singh, senior adviser to Climate Action Network International, a campaign group.
 “COP26 failed to respond to the urgency of acting on climate change and helping people rebuild their ravaged homes and farms,” he complains.

-Other activists slammed the Glasgow agreement as a sellout to oil companies and others who profit from business as usual.
+Other activists slammed the Glasgow Agreement as a sellout to oil companies and others who profit from business as usual.
 “What we have witnessed here is another trade show for corporate and government schemes to evade real solutions that reduce emissions at the source, while they resist winding down fossil fuels,” Adrien Salazar, policy director of Grassroots Global Justice Alliance, said in a statement.

 Still, Mr. Singh said that while some of the sideline announcements in Glasgow lacked teeth, others seemed encouraging, including an initiative led by Denmark and Costa Rica to phase out oil and gas production.
 “I would call these boosters.
 They can boost momentum,” he says.